 I’m one of them.
 And the shocker is that I truly, honestly, never thought it would happen to me.

-We’re the naive breed who wanted to take a decent period of time off with our little ones (I deluded myself saying that since I have twins, I was only doing it once so I could afford to take a full year off work guilt-free), or, perhaps, didn’t want to return to our old jobs for reasons unrelated to our little ones’ arrival) and assumed that when that time off came to an end after nine months, a year, eighteen months etc., we’d slip back into some type of work without too much hassle.
+We’re the naive breed who wanted to take a decent period of time off with our little ones or, perhaps, didn’t want to return to our old jobs for reasons unrelated to our little ones’ arrival, and assumed that when that time came to an end after nine months, a year, eighteen months etc., we’d slip back into some type of paid work without too much hassle.

-Don’t get me wrong, as a self-confessed USAHM, I’m not saying I believed it would be easy.
+Don’t get me wrong, as a self-confessed USAHM, I’m not saying I believed it would be easy to find a new job post maternity leave.
 I was well aware of the existence of and reasons for the gender pay gap (my partner has received a raise in the time I’ve been off work taking our gap from a few thousand pounds per year to several thousand) and never assume that finding meaningful work is easy for anyone (it’s not!).
-But as I was even willing to accept less pay and less responsibility on my initial return to work, I believed it would find something.
+But as I was willing to accept less pay and less responsibility on my initial return to work, I believed it would find something, and simply work my way back up again.

 Leaving a job to go on maternity leave is obviously risky.
 However, there is no guarantee one will have one to return to even if they want to return.
-I’ve heard of women being made redundant just prior to or after mat leave and also of course, of job’s evolving so much (often when the company chooses to keep both one’s maternity cover colleague on whilst having them back) that they feel they don’t want to continue anyhow.
+I’ve heard of women being made redundant just prior to, during or soon after returning mat leave and also of course, of job’s evolving so much (often when the company chooses to keep one’s maternity cover colleague on whilst having them back) that they feel they don’t want to continue anyhow.

 I knew finding a new job post maternity leave would be harder – after all, employers were bound to be suspicious about where my commitments lay.
 But I was confident that even if it took me longer than before to find work and led to something which was in some ways less satisfactory than before (probably less pay), that I’d nonetheless be doing something and, therefore, not totally falling off the career wagon.
 But as I languish in my flat applying for jobs and updating this blog, I realise that there were a few things I truly didn’t bet on, mostly, just how ill my children would get at nursery and how ill I would get from them in turn.